 Presently, the Tribunal's electronic case management system does not have the capacity to automatically create every data report requested.
 However, given the Tribunal's current small caseload, some data can be obtained manually by reviewing each file.
 This approach however will not be possible in the event that the Tribunal's caseload increases significantly.
-The Tribunal is committed to better analyze and track the time to dispose of cases in a yet more sophisticated manner.
-The Tribunal is undertaking further analysis of current and potential data as well as any changes necessary to its case management system in this regard so that a more refined and evolved analysis can be published in future business plans and annual reports.
+The Tribunal may continue to undertake further analysis of current and potential data as well as any changes necessary to the case management system in this regard so that a more refined and evolved analysis can be published in future business plans and annual reports.